brandur/sorg/content/drafts/accidental-obsolescence.md

 unintended consequences.
 It's not planned obsolescence, it's ***accidental obsolescence***.

 {{Figure "Adequate performance seems destined to be lost to time."
-(NewImgSrcAndAlt "/assets/images/accidental-obsolescence/ruins.jpg" "Adequate performance seems destined to be lost to time.")}}
+(ImgSrcAndAlt "/assets/images/accidental-obsolescence/ruins.jpg" "Adequate performance seems destined to be lost to time.")}}

 ## Longevity's in dire straits (#longevity)